Gibraltar (1938 film)

-Gibraltar is a 1938 French thriller film directed by Fedor Ozep and starring Viviane Romance, Roger Duchesne, Abel Jacquin and Erich von Stroheim.
+Gibraltar is a 1938 French spy film directed by Fedor Ozep and starring Viviane Romance, Roger Duchesne, Abel Jacquin and Erich von Stroheim.
 It was shot at the Joinville Studios in Paris, with location shooting taking place in Gibraltar itself despite the Spanish Civil War being fought across the border.
 The film's sets were designed by the art director Georges Wakhévitch.
 It was later remade in 1964 under the same title.

+Synopsis

 The plot concerns a British officer stationed in Gibraltar who goes undercover to infiltrate a gang of hostile agents.